 A petition for guardianship may be contested if the respondent, the attorney for the respondent, or another interested person contests the assertion that the individuals lack capacity or challenges the petitioner’s fitness to serve as a guardian.

 A person ruled incompetent may lose many rights, including the right to enter into contracts, the right to possess or buy firearms and the right to serve on a jury.
 He or she also may lose North Carolina driving privileges.
-The guardian may have the authority to decide where and with whom the individual lives, what medical treatment he or she receives, how to handle the ward’s money and property, how to resolve legal claims or court cases involving the individual, and whether to enter into contracts on his or her behalf.
+The guardian may have the authority to decide where and with whom the individual lives, what medical treatment he or she receives, how to handle the ward’s money and property.
+Also how to resolve legal claims or court cases involving the individual, and whether to enter into contracts on his or her behalf.

 An adult declared incompetent retains the right to file motions or appeals in guardianship cases.
 He or she has the right to be represented by an attorney or guardian ad litem in these proceedings.